What Is a Hardware Firewall?

 • Businesses that have the personnel and know-how to operate and maintain a hardware firewall.

-Why Do We Need a Hardware Firewall?
+Why Do We Need a Physical Firewall?

 With the ever-growing array of cyber threats that can compromise sensitive data and disrupt operations.
 A hardware firewall becomes an indispensable asset for several key reasons: